Icon for gfsd IntelliJ IDEA

 How to write unit tests for Java with JUnit?

-You’ll first set up a test method for each isolated component (usually a function or method in your code) that you’re testing.
+To start writing JUnit test cases, you’ll first set up a test method for each isolated component (usually a function or method in your code) that you’re testing.
 You’ll use annotations to identify test methods and to indicate when and how to execute these test methods.
 Each test method contains one or several assertions that are essentially static methods to compare expected and actual results.
 That’s how you check if the tested function of your application actually works as expected.

 How to create Java unit tests with JUnit 5 (and Maven)?
 A step-by-step guide